3deric/Godot_Skate/README.md

 ![GodotS Skate Preview](/img/preview.png)

 # Requirements

+## Engine Version
 The project is compatible with Godot 4.5. https://godotengine.org/download/archive/4.5-stable/

+## System Requirements
+Requirements are simple.
+The game should run fine on 10 year old intel graphic chips.

 # Controls
 The game is meant to be controlled with a keyboard or controller.

 > [!IMPORTANT]
-> At the moment only the xbox shows correct input prompts.
+> At the moment only the xbox controller shows correct input prompts.

 ## Input Mapping
 | Action   | Keyboard | X-Box |